pluggero/ansible-role-user-setup/README.md

 The users to create can be defined in the variable `user_setup_users`.
 In the example above the `user_setup_example_password` and `user_setup_example_password_salt` should be stored securely in a vault.

+**SSH Authorized Keys Management:**

+- `ssh_authorized_keys_exclusive` (default: `false`): Controls how SSH keys are managed:
+  - When `true`: The role creates a complete authorized_keys file containing only the keys specified in `ssh_authorized_keys`.
+Any existing keys not in this list will be removed.
+  - When `false`: Keys are added to the authorized_keys file without removing any existing keys (append-only mode).
+- SSH keys can be specified as:
+  - Direct key strings: `"ssh-ed25519 AAAA... user@host"`
+- Key options can be specified using the `options` parameter for fine-grained access control (e.g., `from="192.168.1.0/24",no-agent-forwarding`).

 ## Dependencies